About Invasive Plants and Insects

 • Jumping Worm: Alters soil structure and prevents regeneration.

-• Twolined Chestnut Borer: (Native) Attacks stressed Oaks post-drought.
+• Twolined Chestnut Borer: This native insect attacks stressed Oaks post-drought.

 Tree Diseases

-Diseases occur when a susceptible host, a pathogen and a conducive environment overlap.
-The following diseases are organized by its most noticeable impacts on trees.
+Diseases occur when a susceptible host, pathogen, and conducive environment overlap.
+The following diseases are organized by their most noticeable impacts on trees.

 Vascular Wilts & Blights